Experience and Expertise

-Zumaia to DebaSleep: Getaria (B, D) / Walk: 13 KMs or 8 miles
+Zumaia to DebaAccommodations: Getaria (B, D) / Walk: 13 km or 8 mi

-Our walk quickly takes us to the coast where we alternate between cliffside paths, rolling green farmland, and views of the blue sea.
+Our day begins on the beach in the Basque Coast Geopark, where we’ll see 60 million years of history written in the layer-cake rock formations of Zumaia.
+On today’s walk we alternate between cliffside paths, rolling green farmland and views of the blue sea.
 Greet a local with Kaixo - Basque for hello - and watch them warm right up!
-Our day on the trail ends in Deba, where after a dip in the Cantabrian Sea, we get our appetites ready for a visit to a typical Basque meal that you won't forget!
+Our day on the trail ends in Deba, where we can dip our feet in the Cantabrian Sea, and get ready for a Basque meal that you won't forget!

-Markina to Zenarruza MonasteryGuernica (B, L, D) / Walking: 11 KMs or 7 miles
+Markina to Zenarruza MonasteryGuernica (B, L, D) / Walking: 11 km or 7 mi

 After a lighter day in the boots, we finish off our Camino de Santiago along the Northern Coast with a hike into Guernica, a name made famous around the world by Pablo Picasso's dramatic anti-war painting of the bombing of the town during the Spanish Civil War.
 Today we will pass through small hamlets and their caserios (large farm houses) and enjoy views of the Balcony of Biscay!